Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D27

 Finished the Tries section of the Data Structures and Algorithms course, and started adding notes to the previous sections.

+### R0D28

+Finished adding notes to the previous sections of the Data Structures and Algorithms course.